-We cannot overstate the importance of airtightness in homes.
+We cannot overstate the importance of airtightness in homes and attic rooms.
 A proper air barrier reduces heat loss in winter, overheating in summer, and prevents moisture build up in walls which can lead to mould and rot.

 We recently had a chance to try out a product that at first sounds too good to be true, but one that actually lives up to its reputation.
 We consider this new technique to be an industry game-changer for building airtight homes, and it is extremely rare that we offer a product or technique such accolades.